zouhair/NHLGames/README.md

 NHLGames uses by default Akamai CDN, but Level 3 can be activated by turn on the alternate network in settings.

 Default: Akamai
-> Akamai is one of the oldest CDNs and generally considered to be the largest global CDN.
+> Akamai is one of the oldest CDNs and is generally considered to be the largest global CDN.
 They have 'servers everywhere' and a wide range of products and services.
 The company is actively involved in Let's Encrypt and is pushing HTTP/2 adoption.

 Alternate: Level 3
-> Level 3 owns and operates a global Tier-1 network and - logically - their CDN runs on top of it.
+> Level 3 owns and operates a global Tier-1 network and their CDN runs on top of it.
 It has POPs on all continents and their product focus is on video and large object delivery.
 Level 3 CDN is part of the Google Cloud CDN Interconnect.

 ### ///_Server's Hostname_
-This drop down list shows all NHLGames server hostname, so if you can't play games, try another hostname.
+This drop down list shows all NHLGames server hostnames.
+If you can't play games, try another hostname.

 ### ///_Proxy Port_
 Use the slider to change the proxy port when starting NHLGames.